Women's health: Cervical cancer

 Globally, cervical cancer is the fourth most common cancer amongst women.
 It is particularly common in women with lower socioeconomic status, living in low-and middle-income countries who have reduced access to health care.
 Customs and cultural practices that involve child and forced marriage, higher rates of parity, polygamy and exposure to STIs from multiple sexual contacts of male partners further increase the chances of cervical cancer.
 In developing countries, cervical cancer accounts for 12% of cancer cases amongst women and is the second leading cause of death, where about 85% of the global burden of over 500,000 cases and 250,000 deaths from this disease occurred in 2012.
-The highest incidence occurs in Eastern Africa, where with Middle Africa, cervical cancer is the commonest cancer in women.
+The highest incidence occurs in Eastern Africa, where with Middle Africa, cervical cancer is the most common cancer in women.
 The case fatality rate of 52% is also higher in developing countries than in developed countries (43%), and the mortality rate varies by 18-fold between regions of the world.

 Cervical cancer is associated with human papillomavirus (HPV), which has also been implicated in cancers of the vulva, vagina, anus, and oropharynx.
 Almost 300 million women worldwide have been infected with HPV, one of the commoner sexually transmitted infections, and 5% of the 13 million new cases of cancer in the world have been attributed to HPV.
 In developed countries, screening for cervical cancer using the Pap test has identified pre-cancerous changes in the cervix, at least in those women with access to health care.
 Also an HPV vaccine programme is available in 45 countries.
 Screening and prevention programmes have limited availability in developing countries although inexpensive low technology programmes are being developed, but access to treatment is also limited.
 If applied globally, HPV vaccination at 70% coverage could save the lives of 4 million women from cervical cancer, since most cases occur in developing countries.